koukikitamura/vscode-switch-test/README.md

 # VSCode Switch Test

 This extension adds the ability to switch application code & test code in a moment.
+The list of supported test file structure is:

+- ./
+- ./test
+- ./spec
+- /test
+- /spec

 ## Usage